INM-6/nestrl-tutorial/README.rst

 Example 1: Python to Python via ZeroMQ & MUSIC
 -----------------------------------------------

-we now include MUSIC in the loop; although this setup is quite artificial  it illustrates some feature of the zmq adapters
+We now include a MUSIC adapter in the loop.

-we will use the zmq scripts from the previous example, but note that now, we need to set a different port in the receiver, otherwise it just directly receives data from sender.py for this we will use a zmq_cont_adapter which translates data from zero mq, in the message format defined above, to continuous values that can be understood by MUSIC we will then use a threshold adapter to remove all values smaller than zero and will sends its output to a cont_zmq_adapter that transforms continuous data from MUSIC back to our message format

-we need to define our setup in a MUSIC config file [link to MUSIC doc?] (see example1/config.music) first of all we need an adapter that connects to a zmq publisher, receives messages and converts them into a continious variable, the zmq_cont_adapter (read ZeroMQ->Continuous value adapter) we need to define the MUSIC time step, for which we choose the same value as in the sender we also set the message type to expect to GymObservation, which has the same format as we defined in sender finally, we tell the adapter to connect to the sender running on localhost on the corresponding port as a second adapter, we use the threshold adapter, in which we disable the heaviside, i.e., step function behaviour and turn it into a threshold-linear adapter by setting heaviside to false and threshold to zero the converting the data from the threshold adapter back to zmq messages happens via a cont_zmq_adapter ("Continous value->ZeroMQ adapter") we need to additionally provide the min and max of the values, that we expect and define on which port to publish the messages at last, we hook up the various binaries, and define which MUSIC ports to connect
+We will use the Python scripts from the previous example to send and receive data, but rectify the sine wave using a threshold adapter.
+The MUSIC setup is defined in a config file (see example1/config.music), in which we specifiy the various binaries and how MUSIC channels are connected to each other.
+For details on this configuration file, see the MUSIC docs at <http://insert-link-to-music-doc>.
+For documentation for the various adapters see <http://insert-link-to-music-adapters-doc>.

+To convert messages from the ZeroMQ domain to MUSIC-compatible data, we use a ``zmq_cont_adapter`` (read "ZeroMQ->Continuous value adapter").
+This adapter can read messages in the format defined above, and converts them to to continuous values communicated via MUSIC.
+This data is then send to a ``threshold_adapter`` which can be configured to replace all negative values with zero.
+To transform this continuous data from MUSIC back to our message format, we use a ``cont_zmq_adapter``.

+Note that since the ``cont_zmq_adapter`` sends data via port 5557, we need to specify this port also in ``zmq_receiver.py``.
+If this would still be set to 5556, it would directly receive data from ```zmq_sender.py``.

-you can then run the example by starting the sender and receiver, and then running MUSIC with an appropiate number of processes you should see a similar output as in the first example, but now all negative values are set to zero due to the threshold-linear adapter
+Tou can run the example by starting the sender and receiver, and running MUSIC with the corresponding config file and  an appropiate number of processes.
+You should see a similar output as in the first example, but now all negative values are set to zero due to the threshold adapter.

 .. code:: bash

-          $ ./zmq_sender.py&
+          $ ./zmq_sender.py
-          $ ./zmq_receiver.py&
+          $ ./zmq_receiver.py
           $ mpirun -np 3 music config.music